NYC Restaurant Week

 Bay Ridge, American (New), Italian

-This is a neighborhood staple, most of the friends from Bay Ridge this is their go-to spot – it’s definitely a wonderful place for special events, such as Weddings, Birthday Parties or Anniversary Celebrations.
-It’s not your typical young and hip crowd however still perfect for an intimate dinner – the space is beautiful, service excellent and the food, well it could be a hit or miss.
+This is a neighborhood staple, most of my friends from Bay Ridge this is their go-to spot – it’s definitely a wonderful place for special events, such as Weddings, Birthday Parties or Anniversary Celebrations.
+It’s not your typical young and hip crowd however still perfect for an intimate dinner – the space is beautiful, service excellent and the food, could be a hit or miss but I have to say mostly a Hit.
 Perfect place for all you Carnivores out there 🙂 and there are some pretty awesome Seafood options.
+I tend to rotate my go-to faves when I visit.

 - ZUPPA DE MUSSELS